syntax-engineering/datum/README.md

 ### Feature List
 **1. Data structures as a source for test generation**: Datum adds a data-driven extension to the default Rails testing infrastructure.
 The data_test method creates a data-driven test and cases are generated via the use of a simple data structure.

 **2. Scenarios for improved test db seeding**: Datum Scenarios are a per-test or per test class database seeding mechanism.
-Each Scenario can use any Model, can be self-container or use smaller Scenarios.
+Each Scenario can use any Model, can be self-contained or reference other Scenarios to create a larger aggregate Scenario.

 **3. Test helpers and library functions loaded as needed**: To reduce the clutter of utility code, data-driven test generation and Scenario loading is further extended to enable per test and per test class libraries.